Farheensyed05/Data-Analysis-with-SQL/README.md

-# Data Analysis for Companies data using SQL
+# Data Analysis for Company data using SQL